Contemporary Animal Training and Management

 All workshop materials, including note guides and other resource information, and breakfast and lunch are provided.

 When: December 7 – December 12, 2019 and January 25 – January 30, 2020.

 Where: Natural Encounters, Inc. Training Facility in Winter Haven, FL

 Tuition: $1800 per person ($500.00 deposit + $1300.00 final payment).
 Participation is limited to 24 attendees.
 NOTE: we are pleased to offer a $100 discount for students who have completed Susan Friedman’s online Living & Learning with Animals (LLA) course and a $100 discount for return attendees.

 Icebreaker: December 7, 2019 / January 25, 2020

 Banquet Celebration: December 12, 2019 / January 30, 2020

 For the Online Application and Information: Workshop Application form

 NEI Training Facility in Florida:

 Attending a workshop at the NEI training facility is the best way to learn the art and science of animal training.
-This 34-acre facility is home to over 80 species of animals, almost all of which are available for training in our workshops.
-Free of normal daily duties, attendees can concentrate on learning the technology and skills required to perform at the professional level.
+This 34-acre facility is home to over 80 species of animals.
+Staff accommodate the daily care of the animals so that the attendees can concentrate on learning the technology and skills required to perform at the professional level.
 Each attendee receives personalized attention from our staff of experts, as well as note guides and workbooks that they can take home to share with their co-workers.